Chart Color Schemes

 Infrastructure

-Rye has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Rye has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified four projects that may affect the region: 6 Napier Street Hotel Development, 2135 Point Nepean Road in Rye, Rye Foreshore Promenade Redevelopment, and Rye Pier Reconstruction.
-The following details those most likely to be relevant.
+AreaSearch identified four projects likely affecting the area: 6 Napier Street Hotel Development, 2135 Point Nepean Road, Rye, Rye Foreshore Promenade Redevelopment, and Rye Pier Reconstruction.

 Professional plan users can use the search below to filter and access additional projects.